 A majority of employees leave work and enter retirement with a semblance of defined benefit retirement plan.
 With this policy, the employee's average earnings, or salary at the time of retirement determines the payout.
 However, this is gradually changing with more and more retirement schemes embracing and adopting a defined pension contribution pot system to fund retirement benefits.
 Before the re-invention of pension schemes, most people turned to insurance products called annuities.
 Annuities are financial products which, when bought with an initial amount of capital, provide income payouts for the rest of the buyer's life.

 However, these were affected negatively after the financial crisis whereby their interest rates decreased significantly making payouts much less than previously expected.
 Questions arose about the transparency and the terms and conditions of sale.
 Most companies and financial advisers do not encourage people to invest in these.

 Financial Advisers are obligated to obtain authority and certification from the Financial Conduct Authority (FCA), which regulates advisers, meaning they provide regulated financial counsel or advise.
 Being regulated means that they can only advise you to buy products that align with your financial goal and interests.

 Depending on the complexity of your financial situation, the desired financial product or service, you may decide to use a regulated financial adviser.
 A regulated financial adviser's help comes in handy when you need to save or purchase products, a house or car insurance.

 It is strongly recommended to enlist the services of a regulated financial adviser when dealing with complex financial elements such as a mortgage, pension or investment.
 If you do not have the know-how, always choose a regulated financial adviser.

-Paul Dodd Investment Advice is committed to providing independent financial management throughout Leeds and North Yorkshire.
+Paul Dodd Asset Management Limited is committed to providing independent financial management throughout Leeds and North Yorkshire.
 If you need to speak to one of our financial advice specialists today, please get in touch to discuss the ways that we can help you.